avramkji/social-media-cards/README.md

 It would be awesome if you could share the solution with me.

+### SVG

+For this same reason I am not able to manipulate files locally, so unless I copy the SVG file's contents manually, I will be unable to build the heart interaction properly.

+In my case I have done it using image tag

 ## Building the card elements

 While building the card elements I am using the `createElement` functionality, and setting `innerHTML` through a string in backticks.
 In my opinion this should not be done in practice because it's leaving us vulnerable to `XSS` attacks.
 To avoid this vulnerability I am omitting the variable parts from the strings that I pass into `innerHTML`, I am instead adding the variable parts using `innerText`, all in accordance to the data you've provided, of course.